The day I decided to become a sonographer, was the day I chose to be a life-long learner.

 Their role is to obtain relevant and accurate images that will give specialist physicians, called radiologists, the best clues into what could be affecting each patient.
 And while sonographers do not diagnose, they have a very important role in the diagnostic process.
 Some liken it to detective work; if you know what normal anatomy looks like on an ultrasound screen, then you can recognize when you see something abnormal.
 Then you need to take the very best images of what you’ve found, from different angles, to assist the physician with the diagnosis.

 - talking with patients to identify and clarify their symptoms and to keep them informed during the procedure

-- setting up and adjusting the ultrasound equipment to ensure good quality and accurate diagnostic images are obtained
+- setting up and adjusting the ultrasound equipment to ensure good quality, accurate diagnostic images are obtained

 - using ultrasound equipment to perform the sonography procedure

-- analyzing ultrasound images and assessing patient information
+- analyzing ultrasound images for clarity and accuracy and assessing patient information

 - documenting technical findings from each examination for the physician to use in medical diagnosis